 But even by the genre’s low villain standards, Enzea of Conception 2 is gobsmackingly lazily and carelessly written.

 And let me tell you, my expectations for Conception 2’s writing were not high by the time that Enzea’s villainy is ‘revealed’ to us.
 By that late point in the game, it was patently obvious that the most generous way you could describe this game is, as a reviewer once put it, “Trashy Persona.”
-I’d already figured out that Atlus can’t copy other developers’ style very well when I played Code of Princess, their unremarkable attempt to replicate a Nippon Ichi formula, but you’d think that Atlus could at least competently rip itself off.
-But alas, this game seems more like a bootleg of Persona than a proper forgery.
+Apparently not satisfied with publishing the bland Nippon Ichi copycat that is Code of Princess, Atlus also apparently wants to publish games that rip itself off, too...and Conception 2 indicates that it's not terribly worried about the competence of the forgery.

 Conception 2 was made for 1 purpose, and 1 purpose alone: appeal to the pathetic power fantasies of maladjusted half-men with barely-functional genitals that can only chub up at the thought of owning a doting group of female cliches (since overused female character tropes are the sole experience they have with the opposite sex).
 In other words: most harem game enthusiasts.
 So to reiterate my point, I most certainly did not expect anything more of its villain than generic copy-pastes of countless JRPG bad guy tropes of the past, from a game like this.